Don't kiss babies: RSV nearing peak season in East Tennessee

 That's respiratory syncytial virus and it's common for kids under 18 months old to contract.

-"We had her home for about two and a half weeks after her obligatory NICU stay, and she caught RSV, not sure how, there were lots of visitors," said Jalen's mom Karen McKinney.
+"We had her home for about two and a half weeks after her obligatory NICU stay, and she caught RSV, not sure how, there were lots of visitors," said Jaelyn's mom Karen McKinney.

 RSV is a respiratory virus that to adults is just a common cold, but for babies it hits a lot harder.